boomerang-io/tasks/README.md

 ## Design

-The CLI has a main cli.js which imports all the `*.js` files under `./commands` folder.
-These are then mapped to the task / plugins command that are sent through as arguments on the flow_task_template mongodb collection.
+The CLI has a main `cli.js` which imports all the `*.js` files under `./commands` folder.
+These are then mapped to the task / plugins command that are sent through as arguments on the `flow_task_template mongodb` collection.
 A command and sub command are required for all runs.

 ### Project Structure

-Uses yarn workspaces and lerna to manage the monorepo
+Uses [yarn workspaces](https://classic.yarnpkg.com/en/docs/workspaces/) and [lerna](https://github.com/lerna/lerna) to manage the project as a monorepo.

 ### CLI